BlobbyDev/Discord-Rich-Presence/README.md

     "Details": "" // Details that you wanna mention
 }
 ```
-**Note the button won't work for you but don't worry it work for others**
+**Note the button won't work for you but don't worry it will work for others**

 ### Example Usage:-